skupperproject/skupper-website/input/start/index.md

 connection details.
 The `skupper connect` command uses the connection token to establish a connection to the namespace that generated it.

+**Note:** The connection token is truly a *secret*.
+Anyone who has the token can connect to your namespace.
+Make sure that only those you trust have access to it.

 ### Generate a connection token

 On `us-east`, use the `skupper connection-token` command to generate a